sgrao001/MyBooks/akka/akka.md

 For Ratna and Manjula, the loss was immense.
 For Ratna, Akka had been her only anchor in life.
 As per my grandpa’s instruction, Akka had taken good care of Ratna.
 Ratna in turn, was incredibly devoted to Akka.
 She gave Akka her full attention and care.
 They truly took care of each other.
 It was as if this was a relationship that was leftover from a prior life that needed to be completed in this one.
 <div style="break-after: page;"></div><br>
 ![[Ratna-later.jpeg | Ratna in later years]]
-Ratna writes,”Aka never left us.
+Ratna writes,”Akka never left us.
 She is always there with me in spirit.
 Even today, I feel she sleeps with me.
 Her good wishes and blessings are always with us.“ Ratna kept Akka’a transistor radio at her own bedside.
 It had stopped working by this time.

 After Akka passed away, I was in my final year of B.S. in engineering.
 I wanted to experience life in the college dorm.
 Ratna writes, “I am thankful you chose not to go and stayed with me instead.”
 In hindsight, i should have never thought to leave.